VisiumCH/dvc-workshop/README.md

 So now that we now how to use it, let's set it up :)

-First, we need to authenticate to the Google Cloud Computing service (GCP).
+(#TODO REVIEW: these instructions below should be before previous command (dvc stage add) because you need the key there) First, we need to authenticate to the Google Cloud Computing service (GCP).
 For that, we have created for this workshop a service account, with an associate secret key.
 You will find the key in the slack channel dedicated to the workshop, all you need to do is to store it under `key.json` wherever you please and remeber the path to that file.

 Next, you want to save that path in a the GOOGLE_APPLICATION_CREDENTIALS environment variable by: